Ready to Aim High?

 *College student and need money?

-In order to be eligible for the In-College Scholarship Program (ICSP), you need to be a full-time student (12 credits or more), have a qualifying college GPA (usually 3.0 or higher), SAT/ACT (usually 1180/26 or higher), a passing Fitness Assessment score (75 minimum but usually 90 or higher), and a favorable commander’s ranking among your peer group.
+In order to be eligible for the In-College Scholarship Program (ICSP), you need to be a full-time student (12 credits or more), have a qualifying college GPA (usually 2.5 or higher), a passing Fitness Assessment score (75 minimum), and a favorable commander’s ranking among your peer group.
 Eligible cadets are automatically submitted for fall and spring opportunities.